luyadev/luya/docs/guide/lesson-module.md

     }
 ```

 Now add a new contact record in the admin panel under `Addressbook/Contact/Add` and notice the dropdown under the label `Group ID`.
-Don't forget to create some test groups before.
+Do not forget to create some test groups before.
 Change the labels in the `attributeLabels()` function to your liking.

 ## Frontend presentation

-After adding some sample data it's time to add a representation of our module to the frontend.
-To do this we'll have two options: using a module page or using the module block.
+After adding some sample data it is time to add a representation of our module to the frontend.
+To do this we will have two options: using a module page or using the module block.
 Both cases need an implementation of the [frontend module](https://luya.io/guide/app-module-frontend)

 ### Module block

-If you're using the module block to render the frontend module, you can place other blocks above and below because you're in the CMS context.
-This is most useful for simple modules which have only one view (i.e. a simple form).
-If you're linking a details view inside the module view, you'll not leave the page and detail view will get rendered in the same block.
+If you're using the module block to render the frontend module, you can place other blocks above and below because you are in the CMS context.
+This is most useful for simple modules which have only one view (e.g. a simple form).
+If you are linking a details view inside the module view, you will not leave the page and detail view will get rendered in the same block.
 Another disadvantage is the static URL to the page.
-No matter what you're doing in the module block view, the site URL won't change as you're still in the context of the CMS page where you've placed the module block.
+No matter what you are doing in the module block view, the site URL will not change as you are still in the context of the CMS page where you have placed the module block.

 ### Module page

-Using a module page offers all possibilities: you can define your own layout, you've full control of the URL routes and you've control over the whole page not just a part of it (from setting the page title tag to defining all detail views).
+Using a module page offers all possibilities: you can define your own layout, you have full control of the URL routes and you have control over the whole page not just a part of it (from setting the page title tag to defining all detail views).

 ## Set up the frontend module

-We're choosing the module page path because we want full control over the site and we want to define two views, a list and a detail view.
+We are choosing the module page path because we want full control over the site and we want to define two views, a list and a detail view.
 These two views should fill the whole page and not just a part of it (like a module block).

 ### Setting up the DefaultController

 First we want the functionality of a list view of all contacts.
-We're using an [active data provider](http://www.yiiframework.com/doc-2.0/guide-output-data-providers.html) for this task.
+We are using an [active data provider](http://www.yiiframework.com/doc-2.0/guide-output-data-providers.html) for this task.
 Additionally we want the data output to be grouped by the defined contact groups.
-After fetching the correct contacts for each group and configuring our desired page size and sort order, we're rendering the *index* view and assigning our active data providers and group models.
+After fetching the correct contacts for each group and configuring our desired page size and sort order, we are rendering the **index** view and assigning our active data providers and group models.

 We also want a detail view of a selected contact.
-For this we're defining another action function: *actionDetail* with using the contact id as parameter.
-We're querying the selected record by the assigned id and render it with the *detail* view template.
+For this we are defining another action function: **actionDetail** with using the contact id as parameter.
+We are querying the selected record by the assigned id and render it with the **detail** view template.

 ```php
 <?php